ibm-cloud-docs/hs-crypto/settings-network-policy.md

     | `instance_ID` | **Required.** The unique identifier that is assigned to your {{site.data.keyword.hscrypto}} service instance.
 For more information, see [Retrieving an instance ID](/docs/hs-crypto?topic=hs-crypto-retrieve-instance-ID). |
     | `enabled` | **Required.** Set to `true` to enable a network access policy. |
     | `access_type` | **Required.** The network access policy to apply to your {{site.data.keyword.hscrypto}} instance.
 Acceptable values are `public-and-private` or `private-only`.
 After the network access policy is set to `private-only`, you cannot access your instance from the public network and cannot view or manage keys with the UI.
 However, you can still adjust the network setting later using the API or CLI. |
-    {: caption="Table 1.
-Describes the variables needed to set a network access policy at the instance level" caption-side="bottom"}
+    {: caption="Describes the variables needed to set a network access policy at the instance level" caption-side="bottom"}

     A successful request returns an HTTP `204 No Content` response, which indicates that your {{site.data.keyword.hscrypto}} instance now enforces a network access policy.
 API requests to the service are restricted to the policy that you set.